Concrete and In Ground Pergola Post Guide

 How Tall Do you Want Your Pergola?

 It’s a matter of choice, but you probably don’t want to make the pergola too tall.
-For the Big Kahuna, Sombrero, and Melbourne, 8 or 10-foot posts suit most situations unless you’re installing your posts more than 2′ in the ground.
+For the Big Kahuna, Big Kahuna Timber Frame, Sombrero, and Melbourne, 8 or 10-foot posts suit most situations unless you’re installing your posts more than 2′ in the ground.

 For the Fedora, we recommend 10′ posts on a slab or footer and 12′ posts (or longer) if going in the ground.
 Smaller kits generally look better with a shorter post.
 But, keep in mind things like ceiling fans or other accessories, head room for tall people, standing up in a hot tub or dancing on tables!